compsocialscience/summer-institute/2020/nyu/apply.md

 ---

+\textcolor{purple}{**_ATTENTION_: We are closely monitoring the progress of covid-19, especially in the New York City metropolitan area.
+We will take every precaution necessary to protect participants, staff, and the broader community.
+For now, we are not cancelling SICSS-NYU, but will make adjustments as necessary and as the situation progresses.
+We encourage participants to apply!
+We have implemented a rolling deadline until further notice.
+Please check back for updates.**}

 Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.

 We will evaluate applicants along the following dimensions: 1) research and teaching in the area of computational social science; 2) likelihood to benefit from participation and 3)likelihood to contribute to and benefit from the educational experience of other participants.